-In general, microwaving is the healthiest cooking method.
+In general, microwaving is among the healthiest cooking method.
 However, for individual vegetables, optimal cooking methods vary.
-The benefits of raw broccoli can be replicated by pre-chopping and letting it stand before cooking.
+Sweet potatoes boiled with the skins on may maximize nutrients.
+The benefits of raw broccoli can be replicated by either pre-chopping and letting it stand before cooking, or adding a little mustard seed powder after cooking.
 It is a myth that raw foods are always better.
+Steaming can increase bile acid binding ability of some vegetables.
+Cooked beans appear to be on par with canned and sprouted.
 Although some nutrients are partially destroyed by cooking, others may become more absorbable.
 Kale, for instance, may be healthier cooked.
 In fact, too many raw cruciferous vegetables can be dangerous (but only taken to an extreme).

 There are several carcinogens created when cooking at high temperatures, though.
 Deep frying may produce toxic fumes, and may also produce harmful acrylamide in French fries.
 Cooking animal foods may drive the production of harmful advanced glycation end-products.
 Frying, smoking, and other high heat methods of cooking meats also makes them particularly carcinogenic,, while boiling may be the safest.
 Some of these carcinogens may also be found in eggs and cheese, and it seems that no cooking method can render eggs healthy or safe.
 Roasting chicken produces carcinogenic HCA compounds (but not coffee or veggie burgers).
 Luckily just adding a side of vegetables, most notably garlic and broccoli, and a cup of tea (green is good, white is better) may help detoxify these carcinogens.
 Don’t like vegetables?
 Just spice it up!